Samsung/tizen-docs/docs/application/native/guides/applications/tizen-core/tizen-core-channel.md

 You must call `tizen_core_remove_source()` to remove the source returned by `tizen_core_add_channel()` when it is no longer needed.
 In this example, the task's loop runs on a thread, and `channel_receive_cb()` is delivered to the thread's loop.

-You can receive channel objects using the receiver handle as shown below.
+You can receive channel objects using the receiver handle as shown below:
 ```c
 {
   tizen_core_channel_object_h object = NULL;